Belt-driven bicycle: History

 A belt drive for a bicycle was patented in the United States on April 8, 1890 by Charles D. Rice, Patent # 425,390.

-No evidence has been found that it was ever used, but some motorcycles used leather belts in the early 1900s.
+In 1898, Mathew Joseph Steffens of Chicago, Illinois received a patent for a rear-wheel drive electric bicycle using a driving belt attached to the periphery of the pneumatic-tired wheel.
+By the early 1900s, some motorcycles were using leather drive belts.

 The Bridgestone Picnica belt-drive bicycle was introduced in the early 1980s.
 It used a tooth-belt drive like auto timing belts and Harley-Davidson drive belts, along with a novel two-part chainring that increased belt tension with increasing load.
 The Picnica was a folding bicycle, and part of the appeal of the belt drive was cleanliness.
 The Picnica was a small-wheel bicycle, so belt tension may have been less than on a bicycle with standard-size wheels.
 It was apparently successful, but was offered mainly in Japan.

 Bridgestone offered belt-drive bicycles in the USA until they left the market about 1994.
 Since their innovation, they have continuously offered belt-drive bicycles in Japan including their best-selling Albelt model.

 In 1984 and 1985, Mark Sanders, a designer who had earned his degree in mechanical engineering from Imperial College, London, designed a folding bicycle as part of his graduate studies in an Industrial Design Engineering (IDE) program.
 The program was run jointly by Imperial College and the Royal College of Art in London.
 He collaborated with a design engineer from Gates Corporation to outfit his bicycle with a belt, rather than a chain.